ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-n every step the stamp of God.
+every step the stamp of God.
 [ The following is a translation from an ancient
 Spanish Poem, which, says the Edingburg Review,
 is surpassed by nothing with which we are acquainted